-Inside the Gloriously Flawed Veterans for
+Inside the Gloriously Flawed Veterans for Standing Rock Deployment

 In December of 2016 Marshal joined thousands of other veterans who deployed to the Standing Rock Sioux Reservation with Veterans for Standing Rock.
 Their mission was to act as human shields for Water Protectors battling the Dakota Access pipeline being plowed through their treaty lands.
 Peaceful and prayerful, the Water Protectors had endured months of brutalization at the hands of militarized police and heavily armed private security contractors.
 They were firehosed in sub-freezing temperatures, some were maimed by concussion grenades and rubber bullets.
 These acts of violence were perpetrated on Water Protectors who were doing nothing more than exercising their constitutional rights of free speech and assembly.